openharmony/docs/en/application-dev/reference/apis/js-apis-hashset.md

 **Error codes**

-For details about the error codes, see [containers Error Codes](../errorcodes/errorcode-containers.md).
+For details about the error codes, see [Utils Error Codes](../errorcodes/errorcode-utils.md).

 | ID| Error Message|
 | -------- | -------- |